 The Reader with Kate Winslet, Ralph Fiennes; Director: Stephen Daldry.
 2008 (Download on Netflix, Amazon video on demand, iTunes)

 Exodus

 Schindler's List

-Session 5 (Feb 27)
+Session 5 (Feb 25)

 b.
 France

 Tournier, Michel The Ogre (Le Roi des Aulnes) Baltimore: Johns Hopkins Press, 1997

 Philippe Burin, "Vichy" in Realms of Memory: The Constructions of the French Past ed.
-Pierre Nora New York: Columbia University Press, pp. 181-202 (on reserve)

-Pierre Birnbaum, "Grégoire, Dreyfus, Drancy, and the Rue Copernic: Jews at the Heart of French History" in Realms of Memory: The Constructions of the French Past ed.
+Pierre Nora New York: Columbia University Press, pp. 181-202 (on reserve) Pierre Birnbaum, "Grégoire, Dreyfus, Drancy, and the Rue Copernic: Jews at the Heart of French History" in Realms of Memory: The Constructions of the French Past ed.
 Pierre Nora New York: Columbia University Press, pp. 379-423 (on reserve)

+Required Film: on remembering (or not) the Vichy period "The Sorrow and the Pity."
+French film.
+Starring: Georges Bidault, Maurice Chevalier, R. Du Jonchay, and Anthony Eden; Director: Marcel Ophüls, 1972

+(download from Netflix)

 Recommended readings:

+Irène Nemirovsky, Suite Française Knopf 2006 André Malraux, Anti-Mémoires (English translation)?
+Recommended Film:

+Lucie Aubrac, Women in the Resistance

+Special Event: February 28 | Irish Voices: Colm Tóibín

+Time: 6 - 7:30pm, School of Management, 595 Commonwealth Avenue, 4th floor Colm Tóibín, celebrated Irish novelist, essayist, playwright, journalist, critic, and, most recently, poet, was born in Enniscorthy, Co.
+Wexford in 1955.
+His published works include The Testament of Mary, The Master(a novel based on the life of Henry James) and Brooklyn, and the story collections Mothers and Sons and The Empty Family.
+He has been a visiting writer at Stanford, the University of Texas at Austin, and Princeton, and is now the Irene and Sidney B. Silverman Professor of the Humanities at Columbia.

+First Paper due March 4

+Session 6 (March 4)

+c.
+Italy

-Irène Nemirovsky, Suite Française Knopf 2006 Required Film: on remembering (or not) the Vichy period "The Sorrow and the Pity."
-French film.
-Starring: Georges Bidault, Maurice Chevalier, R. Du Jonchay, and Anthony Eden; Director: Marcel Ophüls, 1972 (download from Netflix) Recommended Film: Lucie Aubrac, Women in the Resistance Session 6 (March 5) (reschedule) c.
-Italy Fogu, Claudio, "Italiani Brava Gente: The Legacy of Fascist Historical Culture on Italian Politics of Memory" in Politics of Memory ed.
-Lebow, pp. 147-176 Corner, Paul "Italian Fascism: Whatever Happened to Dictatorship?
-The Journal of Modern History, Vol. 74, No. 2 (June 2002), pp. 325-351 (download from ejournals) Required Films:
+Fogu, Claudio, "Italiani Brava Gente: The Legacy of Fascist Historical Culture on Italian Politics of Memory" in Politics of Memory ed.
+Lebow, pp. 147-176

+Corner, Paul "Italian Fascism: Whatever Happened to Dictatorship?
+The Journal of Modern History, Vol. 74, No. 2 (June 2002), pp. 325-351 (download from ejournals)

+Required Films:

-on the Italian Fascist period:
+On the Italian Fascist period:

 "Garden of the Finzi-Contini."
 Italian film.
-Starring: Dominique Sanda, Lino Capolicchio Director: Vittorio De Sica, 1971 (rent from local video store) on today with flashbacks: "La Finestra di Fronte" Italian film.
-Starring: Giovanna Mezzogiorno, Massimo Girottie; Director: Ferzan Zpetek 2003 (order from Netflix, watch through Amazon video on demand) Recommended Film: "Life is Beautiful" Session 7 (Mar.
-19) 3.
-May '68 in Paris and Prague Posters of Paris, May '68. (slideshow in class).
+Starring: Dominique Sanda, Lino Capolicchio Director: Vittorio De Sica, 1971 (rent from local video store) On today with flashbacks: "La Finestra di Fronte" Italian film.
+Starring: Giovanna Mezzogiorno, Massimo Girottie; Director: Ferzan Zpetek 2003 (order from Netflix, watch through Amazon video on demand) Recommended Films:

+"Life is Beautiful"

+1900 (nove cento) Bertolucci

+Session 7 (Mar.
+18)

+3. May '68 in Paris and Prague

+Posters of Paris, May '68. (slideshow in class).